 The provisions are sensitive to rating migration even if the triggers are not reached.
-The table below shows the impact on provisions from a one-notch downgrade of all Nordea Eiendomskreditt's household lending portfolio.
-It includes both the impact of the higher risk for all exposures as well as the impact of transferring exposures from stage 1 to stage 2 that reach the trigger.
+The table below shows the impact on provisions from a one-notch downgrade of Nordea Eiendomskreditt's household lending portfolio.
+It includes both the impact of the higher risk for all exposures and the impact of transferring exposures that reach the trigger, from stage 1 to stage 2.
 It also includes the impact of exposures with one rating grade above default going into default.
 For more information on the rating scale, see table "Rating/scoring information on loans measured at amortised cost" above.

-31 Dec 2021 31 Dec 31 Dec 2020

-NOKm Recognised provisions Provision if one notch downgrade Recognised provisions Provision if one notch downgrade
+31 Dec 31 Dec 2022 Recognised Provision if one notch 31 Dec 2021 Recognis ed Provision if one NOKm provisions downgrade provis ions notch downgrade Retail portfolios 311 417 218 281

-Retail portfolios 217 279 190 257